 Mr. McTavish and comrades, made short work of the Hudson's Bay Company's initial attempt in being a practical alternative.
 Christmas came bearing very little in the way of happiness to the H.B.Post.
 Seeing no reason to remain, the six men and William Linklater left the House and went to the Hudson's Bay House at Green Lake.
 Mr. William Auld, his superior, records in his journal the William Linklater arrived from Ile-a-la-Crosse on December 29th.
 William Linklater reported that no Indians were about the place, and that they didn't expect any to appear until the spring season.
 No doubt, Mr. McTavish was happy in ridding the settlement of competitors.
 William Linklater, however, did not give up easy.
 He returned to his post at a later date.
 Trouble was the constant companion of Linklater at Ile-a-la-Crosse.
 Finally in the spring of 1806, the post was abandoned.

-The Canadians basked in the revels of victory over the Hudson's Bay Company.
-But, they did not count on the persevering efforts of Peter Fidler who meant to see Ile-a-la-Crosse as the eventual H.B.C. stronghold.
+Peter Fidler who meant to see Ile-a-la-Crosse as the eventual H.B.C. stronghold.
 In 1809 Fidler arrived with a party of fifteen men to re-establish Ile-a-la-Crosse House.

 (Photo Courtesy of Ile-a-la-Crosse Mission.)

 Again the North West Company began their oppressive tactics.
 Firewood was stolen; nets were cut; stockades set afire and the opposition threatened with physical punishment.
 The N.W.C. were succeeding in demoralizing the H.B.C. gentlemen.
 Very few trappers traded with the Hudson's Bay.
 The main reason for avoiding the English Company was due, in most part, to the threats of the N.W.
 Company.